 The lifestyle in Riyadh doesn't incorporate as many of the leisure-based activities most Western expats are used to.
-The Saudi capital is primarily a business destination, and it strictly adheres to Islamic social codes.
+The Saudi capital is primarily a business destination, and its social scene is dampened by the country's strict adherence to Islamic social codes.

 To mitigate this, Saudi Arabia seems to have turned to shopping, and Riyadh woos its residents with monstrous malls and sprawling souks.

 Shopping in Riyadh

 Buying the latest fashions from high-end international boutiques and sifting through the city's indoor and outdoor markets (souks) for local items such as Persian rugs, leather goods, handbags and local jewellery is a staple pastime for expat residents in Riyadh who have little scope to indulge in other ways.
-Souq al-Zall is the oldest and largest of these and overflows with brassware, carpets, clothing, jewellery, sandalwood, frankincense and myrrh.
+Souq al-Zal is the oldest and largest of these and overflows with brassware, carpets, clothing, jewellery, sandalwood, frankincense and myrrh.

-Expats will find almost anything their heart desires at one of the local malls, with the most popular being Al Faisaliyah, Riyadh Gallery and Kingdom Centre Tower.
+Expats will find almost anything their heart desires at one of the local malls, with the most popular being Al Nakheel, Riyadh Gallery and Kingdom Centre Tower.

 Eating out in Riyadh